simeononsecurity/simeononsecurity.ch/content/articles/windows-defender-powershell-commands-enhance-system-security/index.en.md

 ### 6. [**Add-MpPreference**](https://learn.microsoft.com/en-us/powershell/module/defender/add-mppreference?view=windowsserver2022-ps)

-The `Add-MpPreference` command empowers you to add exclusions to Windows Defender, enabling you to customize the scanning and real-time protection behavior.
+The `Add-MpPreference` command helps you to add exclusions to Windows Defender, enabling you to customize the scanning and real-time protection behavior.
 By adding exclusions, you can specify files, folders, or processes that you want Windows Defender to ignore during security scans or real-time protection.

 To add an exclusion using `Add-MpPreference`, you need to provide the path or name of the file, folder, or process that you want to exclude.
 Here's an example of adding an exclusion for a folder: